Relativistic magnetohydrodynamics in the early Universe: Conclusions and summary

-These equations present corrections due to the subrelativistic limit of $D_\tau \ln \gamma^2$ that, up to our knowledge, has not been taken into account in previous work (see discussion in \Sec{intro} and the explicit corrections in \Sec{MHD_eom}, e.g., see \Eqs{corr_cont_MHD}{corr_mom_MHD} for the corrections when $\cs^2 = \third$).
+These equations present corrections due to the subrelativistic limit of $D_\tau \ln \gamma^2$ that, up to our knowledge, have not been taken into account in previous work (see discussion in \Sec{intro} and the explicit corrections in \Sec{MHD_eom}, cf.~\Eqq{corr_eqs_MHD} for $\cs^2 = \third$, and in \Eqq{eqs_cont2} for a generic constant $\cs^2$).
+The subrelativistic heat flux, $\tilde f_\ipf^0$, and viscous forces, $\tilde f_\ipf^i$, are presented in \Eq{visc_forces_sum}.
+The Lorentz four-force components are given in \Eqs{fLor_summary}{ohms_subrel}, and the work against viscous forces can be expressed as [cf.~\Eq{work_visc}],